cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 }
 ```

-Let's drag all those nodes onto the property fields of `ItemTemplate` component.
+Drag all those nodes onto the property fields of `ItemTemplate` component.

 ![item binding](list-with-data/item-binding.png)

-__Note__: We will assign value for `id` property through script, no data binding needed.
+> __Note__: We will assign value for `id` property through script, no data binding needed.

 ### Update template display with script

-Let's modify `ItemTemplate.js` script to add function to update the renderer components with input data.
+Modify `ItemTemplate.js` script to add function to update the renderer components with input data.
 Let's add the following to the end of script:

 ```ts
 // data: { id, iconSF, itemName, itemPrice }